Pratap Bhanu Mehta: Controversies

 Mehta resigned from the National Knowledge Commission in 2006 in protest against the UPA government's Higher Education Policies.

 Mehta also resigned from the Executive Committee of the prestigious Nehru Memorial Museum & Library in 2016 to protest the appointment of a politically-connected bureaucrat as director.
 He cited discomfort at being complicit in what he considered was the marginalisation of academic considerations by the government in making the appointment.

-Mr Mehta also believes that reading news from authentic sources is the need of the hour especially when the youth of the nation is using websites such as Wikipedia to gain information and form an opinion, especially when misinformation and disinformation is on the rise.
+Mehta also believes that reading news from authentic sources is the need of the hour especially when the youth of the nation is using websites such as Wikipedia to gain information and form an opinion, especially when misinformation and disinformation is on the rise.

 From 2017 to 2019, he was the Vice-Chancellor of Ashoka University, a position from where he resigned citing academic reasons.
 He resigned from Ashoka University as a professor in March 2021, when trustees Pramath Raj Sinha and Ashish Dhawan are said to have told Mehta that "his intellectual interventions were something they could no longer protect.".
 The circumstances of Mehta's resignation also led to protests across Ashoka University, which involved student-led class boycotts.
 The students also demanded the resignation of Vice-Chancellor Malabika Sarkar unless the administration offered Mehta his job back.